This project is no longer active; this page is no longer updated.

 All the source code, AS-IS, in a 2.2 MB compressed tar file (3.8 MB when uncompressed, untarred).

-This research was supported in part by NSF grants CCR-8721781 and CCR8821809 and DARPA/NASA subcontract of NCC2-560.
+This research was supported in part by the US National Science Foundation under awards CCR-8721781 and CCR8821809, and by the US Department of Defense (DARPA/NASA) subcontract NCC2-560.

 The views and conclusions contained on this site and in its documents are those of the authors and should not be interpreted as necessarily representing the official position or policies, either expressed or implied, of the sponsor(s).
 Any mention of specific companies or products does not imply any endorsement by the authors or by the sponsor(s).

-Papers are listed in reverse-chronological order.
+Papers are listed in reverse-chronological order;

 Follow updates with RSS.